r3dhyka/qudev/docs/instruments/afm.md

 # Instruments

-Documentation and manuals for the available instruments used in Qudevtech experimental research.
+Documentation and manuals for the available instruments used in Qdevtech experimental research.

 ## Atomic Force Microscope
 Under construction